‘General Hospital’ Spoilers: Hot Julexis Promo Shows Cops Bust Up Sexy Reunion Between Julian And Alexis

 General Hospital spoilers from a new video promo show Alexis Davis (Nancy Lee Grahn) left the docks with Julian Jerome (William deVry) and heads with him to his seedy waterfront motel room and then the clothes come off.
-Whatever anger Alexis has is overridden by her lust for her husband and things get hot for Julexis, but an unwelcome interruption throws everything into chaos as shown in a new ABC promo video (see below).
+Whatever anger Alexis has is overridden by her lust for her husband, and things get hot for Julexis, but an unwelcome interruption throws everything into chaos as shown in a new ABC promo video (see below).

 Sam Chases Julexis